Engineer-of-Stuff/stable-diffusion-paperspace/Docs/Paperspace Guide for Retards.md

 ### Getting Started on Paperspace for Retards <3

+**What is Paperspace?**

+Basically, a cloud compute service for AI development.
+You run your code on their hardware.

+**Why Paperspace?**

+Paperspace makes it easy to run resource-intensive, long-running AI calculations.
+Paperspace is convenient, free, and you probably don't have a computer good enough to run the AI.

+You'll run your code on their powerful GPUs which is much faster and easier than locally on your computer.

+**Do I have to pay?**

+Only if you feel limited by their free tier.
+You should have everything you need to generate ~~porn~~ really neat images.

+**Why not Google Colab?**

+Google Colab is an alternative, but their free tier is more restrictive than Paperspace's and has less powerful hardware.

+## Let's do it!

 1. [Create an Account](https://console.paperspace.com/signup)
 2. Click this button and fill out the form that pops up